top of page

 And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord.

 • When a man goes through the necessary experiences of learning, practicing, and eventually walking in the commandments, he will have the knowledge and understanding of what it takes to help and teach his wife and children how to uphold the faith as well (following his example of upholding the law in every aspect of life).
-As he understands and does the work to get the beam out of his own he to see clearly to help his family, he'll pay attention to them and help steer them in the right direction when opportunities present themselves without shame understanding the goal is for them to also choose and cleave to working righteousness unto Alahayim as well;
+As he understands and does the work to get the beam out of his own eye to see clearly to help his family, he'll pay attention to them and help steer them in the right direction when opportunities present themselves without shame, understanding the goal is to educate with righteous discourse in hopes for them to also choose and cleave to working righteousness unto Alahayim as well;

 Psalms 32:8